crmaykish/VR65C02/README.md

 Note: the board and programmer selection is already done in the [build.sh](src/build.sh) script using the `arduino-cli` command.

-It's possible to use a single FTDI device and switch between the headers on board for programming versus serial monitoring, but having two different serial ports is a lot for convenient.
+It's possible to use a single FTDI device and switch between the headers on board for programming versus serial monitoring, but having two different serial ports is a lot more convenient.

 ## Limitations